-What Exactly Is Borderline Personality Disorder—and How Do You Know If You Could Have It?
+What Exactly Is Borderline Personality Disorder—and What Causes It?

 The mental illness may affect as many as 6% of Americans, most of them women.

-Borderline personality disorder is a mental illness that seems to emerge mostly in late adolescence and early adulthood.
+Though the exact cause of borderline personality disorder is unknown, the mental illness seems to emerge mostly in late adolescence and early adulthood.
 Many people can experience remission, but the disorder can continue over a lifetime and can cause significant problems in two main areas of life: a sense of self and relationships.

 “It will begin to interfere with your capacity to be happy, to be clear about who you are and what you’re going to do in life, and to be able to navigate the world socially and occupationally,” John M. Oldham, MD, past president of the American Psychiatric Association, tells Health.